unknownaloy/ellis_weather/README.md

 **Note:** The location permission is just to get your current location data to enable the app provide you with an accurate weather information.

 If any issues is observed, please endeavour to open up an issue with the problem.

+### Upcoming Features

+* A redesign of the app loading widget
+* Pull to refresh
+* Support for more languages